Dpk1311/Forecastengine/README.md

 # Introduction

-This is a simple weather App built on the OpenWeather APIs,the main goal of this project is understand API calls in much better way.
+Forecastengine is a simple weather app that lets user to check the temperature of the entered city.
+I've utilised OpenWeather's API for my project.

 # Work

-I've used two API from OpenWeather the first API converts the text,the user enter into longitudinal values and the second API is used to get the weather of the place enterd by the user.
+I've used two APIs from OpenWeather for this project.The purpose of first API is to get latitude and longitude of the city entered by user which is used by the second API to get the temperature.